Configuration

 |---|---|---|

-PAYOUT_MIN_EARNED_MINOR | Smallest payout a user may request, counted only against earned CREDIT — not bought or promo-granted.
+PAYOUT_MIN_EARNED_MINOR | Smallest payout a user may request, counted only against earned CREDIT, not bought or promo-granted.
 The floor keeps a disbursement from costing more in rail fees than it pays out. | 2000000 (≈ $100) |

-PAYOUT_MIN_INTERVAL_MS | Minimum time between a user's payout requests.
-The shipped value matches the live docs; the legal requirement is 14 days (1209600000). | 86400000 (24h) |
+PAYOUT_MIN_INTERVAL_MS | Minimum time between a user’s payout requests.
+The 24h default matches the public payout docs of the platform the example models; that platform’s payout terms require 14 days, so a production deploy sets 1209600000. | 86400000 (24h) |

 MAX_PAYOUT_ATTEMPTS | Provider attempts for one payout before the system gives up and reverses it. | 5 |

-MAX_PAYOUT_AGE_MS | Longest a payout may sit in SUBMITTED before the worker force-fails it as timed out, because the provider never reported back. | 86400000 (24h) |
+MAX_PAYOUT_AGE_MS | Longest a payout may sit in SUBMITTED before the worker force-fails it as timed out, because the provider never reported back.
+The default outlasts a rail’s one-to-two business-day settlement. | 259200000 (3d) |

-PAYOUT_FEE_BPS | Payout-rail fee in basis points, charged on the USD a creator cashes out.
-This is the rail's own cut, deducted from the disbursement — not platform revenue. | 150 (≈ 1.5%) |
+PAYOUT_FEE_BPS | Payout-rail fee in basis points, charged on the USD a seller cashes out.
+This is the rail’s own cut, deducted from the disbursement, not platform revenue. | 150 (≈ 1.5%) |

 The payout rate and the per-state payout SLAs also feed the saga; the SLAs live under the